RuffArtist/mariokartAI/README.md

 13. Open m64py-0.2.3 (m64py).
 Go to settings and change the Library file path for the one generated in point 4

 14. You are good to go !

+---

+To activate the second controller the mode in the config file (in /home/your_ubuntu_username/.config/mupen64plus) has to be changed to 0, and set the mode for the first one to 1.